renee-tala/Pewlett_Hackard_Analysis/README.md

 ![rolls](img/rollstofill.png)

-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- Moving forward, we will use the data to determine if there are enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
   - There are 68,739 qualified employees total.
 To figure this out, a table was created using the information from unique_titles.csv where only leadership roles were considered.
    - These roles are Senior Engineer, Senior Staff, Manager, and Technique Leader
   - In the image below you can see the number of employees who fit the criteria in each role by department.
   - By department, the number of qualified employees are:
     - Sales - 10,931